 Finally, it was eruption time!
 My girls filled the cup half full of baking soda.
 We wanted a big eruption.
 Then, they added the white vinegar.
 Boom!
 Mount Vesuvius erupted and the lava flowed toward Pompeii.

-We knew our experiment wasn’t quite complete.
+We knew our STEM challenge wasn’t quite complete.
 We missed the tremors that happened for days before and also the ash that fell from the sky before the lava started flowing.
 So much ash and pumice fell that roofs began to collapse and started burying the town.
 By the time it was over, the ash, lava, and volcanic debris completely buried the town.

 But, wait a minute!
 What about the science?